Things To Do

 - Maritime Hammock Nature Trails & Scavenger Hunt

 - Maritime Education Center with hands-on children’s activities: Wooden climb-in lighthouse, puppets, etch-a-sketch, and viewfinders

 - Conservation Lab and PGA Viewing Window

-Heritage Boatworks is an onsite educational program staffed entirely by volunteer boatwrights.
-It is dedicated to keeping the art and skill of wooden boatbuilding alive in the Nation’s Oldest Port and inform and demonstrate to visitors the craft and importance of wooden watercraft to the history of St. Augustine and Florida.
+Heritage Boat Works is an onsite educational program staffed entirely by volunteer boatwrights.
+It is dedicated to keeping the art and skill of wooden boatbuilding alive in the Nation’s Oldest Port and inform and demonstrates to visitors the craft and importance of wooden watercraft to the history of St. Augustine and Florida.

 The program maintains sustainability by having one or two boat drawings per year.
 Purchase your tickets for this year’s drawing during your visit and help sustain this historic maritime tradition in St. Augustine!

-Heritage Boatworks is sponsored in part by the State of Florida, Department of State, Division of Cultural Affairs and the Florida Council on Arts & Culture.
+Heritage Boat Works is sponsored in part by the State of Florida, Department of State, Division of Arts and Culture and the Florida Council on Arts & Culture.

 TIN PICKLE, LOCAL GEDUNK

 A “gedunk” is the canteen or snack bar aboard a large vessel of the United States Navy.
-This World War II-themed eatery features baked goods, snacks, house-made fudge, sangria, specialty hot dogs and sandwiches!
-Locally brewed beer by Ancient City Brewing and gourmet popsicles from the Hyppo are also available.
+This World War II-themed eatery features a unique twist on sweet treats, including hand-crafted fudge, and specialty hot dogs!

 TAKING A DAY TRIP IN FLORIDA?